Drivers who don't cut their engines when waiting aren't just wasting fuel: they're breaking the law and risk being fined

 "Cutting the engine while stationary reduces both the harmful pollutants being released and saves on fuel."

-Some manufacturers like Volkswagen now offer "stop-start" technology as an option on new vehicles.
+And increasingly, manufacturers offer "stop-start" technology as an option on new vehicles.

 This means the engine automatically cuts as you come to a standstill and restarts when you apply the clutch.